 Uterine Artery Embolization: This procedure involves the placement of small particles in the blood vessels to block the flow of blood to adenomyosis tissues.
 With a help of a tube inserted through the vagina and cervix, these small particles are guided to block the blood vessels.
-Once blood flow stops, adenomyosis shrinks.
+Once blood flow stops, the adenomyosis shrinks.

 Endometrial Ablations: In this surgical procedure, the uterine endometrial lining is either removed or destroyed.
 This procedure is generally considered as an alternative to hysterectomy.
 This procedure is used when the adenomyosis has not penetrated deep into the uterine wall.

 Hysteroscope / Resectoscope Ablation: Endometrial ablation is done using a hysteroscope or resectoscope.
 These devices deliver laser or high-frequency electric current to destroy the adenomyosis tissues.
-These could have a roller ball or a scoop at the end to destroy the uterine lining.
+These could have a rollerball or a scoop at the end to destroy the uterine lining.

 D & C Ablation: In this process, a lining of the uterus is scraped off like mowing a lawn.
 This procedure will not always show the best results in the long run.

-Balloon Ablation: This is a difficult technique and provides good result when performed by an expert.
-With the help of a device, a balloon is placed in the uterine cavity through the cervix and hot water is circulated in the balloon.
+Balloon Ablation: This is a difficult technique and provides good results when performed by an expert.
+With the help of a device, a balloon is placed in the uterine cavity through the cervix, and hot water is circulated in the balloon.
 The balloon has electrodes on its surface, and the radio frequency current released from these electrodes destroys the uterine lining.
 A computer is used to control the temperature.

 Magnetic Resonance – guided Focused Ultrasound (MRgFUS): While this procedure ultrasound waves are targeted on the adenomyoma, thus retaining the uterus and giving a possibility for the patient to conceive children in the future.

-Hysterectomy: When all the above steps fail and if the patient is having no plans to conceive a baby in her life, the more certain way to stop adenomyosis is hysterectomy, which will involves the removal of the uterus.
+Hysterectomy: When all the above steps fail and if the patient is having no plans to conceive a baby in her life, the more certain way to stop adenomyosis is hysterectomy, which will involve the removal of the uterus.